-The Middle East steel utility poles market size was estimated at USD 4.35 billion in 2014.
+The Middle East steel utility poles market size was valued at USD 4.35 billion in 2014.

 Steel provides advantages for high-voltage lines and larger and heavier loads, where taller posts are required for enhanced clearances and longer span requirements.
 They can also be manufactured to a utility’s specification and pre-drilled for ease of maintenance or in anticipation of future services.

-These posts are hollow in structure and are thereby considerably lighter than wooden, composite and concrete posts, which eventually save on transportation costs and ease the process of installation.
-Technological proliferation and an exponential growth in the infrastructure industry in countries such as the UAE, Saudi Arabia, and Qatar are expected to spur the regional market growth.
+These posts are hollow in structure and are thereby considerably lighter than wooden, composite, and concrete posts, which eventually save on transportation costs and ease the process of installation.
+Technological proliferation and exponential growth in the infrastructure industry in countries such as the UAE, Saudi Arabia, and Qatar are expected to spur regional market growth.

 They are extensively used by electricity distribution and telecommunication companies and are responsible for supporting thousands of miles of electricity and communication cables above the ground.
 Municipal corporations use such posts for street and area lighting purposes.

 Along with electricity T&D, telecommunications accounted for close to 75% of the total number of posts in the region.
-Proliferation of telecom sector in the countries from the Middle East is responsible for driving industry growth.
-Increasing usage of high speed internet has played an important role in pushing forward the expansion and modernization of telecommunication infrastructure.
+Proliferation of the telecom sector in the countries from the Middle East is responsible for driving industry growth.
+Increasing usage of high-speed internet has played an important role in pushing forward the expansion and modernization of telecommunication infrastructure.